PranjaySaini/QCG-Open-Project/README.md

 As it turns out, the algorithm is very sensitive to the number of qubits we provide to the x and y registers.
 While there is no general formula for the number of qubits to be provided to the x and y registers, for large bi-primes, providing the x and y registers with n-2 and n-1 qubits proves to be sufficient.
 For a small bi-prime such as 6, we need at least 2 qubits for each of it's factors.

-The code required for "classical" multiplication was taken from https://pennylane.ai/qml/demos/tutorial_qft_arithmetics/, one of the resources provided by OCG.
-It uses OFT to bring the qubits out of the computational basis (the 0 and 1 basis), into the fourier basis (+ and - basis).
+The code required for "classical" multiplication was taken from https://pennylane.ai/qml/demos/tutorial_qft_arithmetics/, one of the resources provided by QCG.
+It uses QFT to bring the qubits out of the computational basis (the 0 and 1 basis), into the fourier basis (+ and - basis).
 It then carries out multiplication and returns to the computational basis, where the results can be iterpreted.

 Now, we define the iterations.
 The value of pi/4 * sqrt(N), can be seen as a result of the geometric interpretation of the algorithm, with each iteration "pushing" our output state to the required state by arcsin(1/sqrt(N)).
 Best Explanation: https://www.youtube.com/watch?v=c30KrWjHaw4.
 The user is also given the choice to set the number of iterations manually.
 While not recommended, this can reduce the computational load.